 State Of The Art Soundbar

-Cadence perfectly complements flat screen televisions measuring 50-inches and larger.
-Cadence’s low-profile, nine-driver design is ideal for tabletop placement or wall-mounting.
-Premium features include Anthem Room Correction (ARC™), Dolby Digital and DTS Digital Surround decoding, an array of HDMI input and output options, and DTS Play-Fi®, Apple® Airplay, and Bluetooth wireless streaming functionality.
+Cadence is the perfect complement for flat screen televisions measuring 50-inches and larger, and with the low-profile, nine-driver design is ideal for tabletop placement or wall-mounting.
+Premium features include Anthem Room Correction (ARC®), Dolby Digital and DTS Digital Surround decoding, an array of HDMI input and output options.
+Wirelessly stream music with DTS Play-Fi® + "Works with Alexa" certification, Apple® Airplay, or Bluetooth.
 Additional connectivity options include digital optical and analog RCA inputs, as well as support for external subwoofers.

 And now with ARC Mobile, it's even easier to tune your speakers using an iOS device.